theThings/thethings.iO-atmel-sdk/README.md

 ## Installation

+1. Clone the github repository or Download the zip.
-Download from github and open with the Atmel Studio.
+2. Open the solution with the Atmel Studio 7.0.
+3. Install de EDG driver
+4. Compile and deploy in the board.

 ## Contributions